-Giant kelp can be used in soups, stir frys, lasagna, cannelloni and lots more.
-It is also great sprinkled with avocado oil on a baguette!
-One of our favourite ways to enjoy these Giant Kelp Mini Flakes is in this delicious Kelp Brownie recipe from Chef Ned Bell.
+Giant kelp can be used in soups, stir frys, lasagna, avocado toast, eggsand lots more.
+It is also great sprinkled with olive oil on a baguette!
+A super unique way to enjoy these Giant Kelp Mini Flakes is in this delicious Kelp Brownie recipe from Chef Ned Bell.

 Giant kelp is a leading source of iodine, which is a mineral that is essential for healthy thyroid function.
 These nutrient-dense flakes are a natural source of vitamins A, B1, B2, C, D and E and are rich in marine minerals including potassium, magnesium, calcium and iron.

 If you would like to add some of Dafne’s kelp to your next order, simply login to the Dock!
 We’re excited to see what you make with it, and please send us recipes and photos of your creations!
 Not a member yet?
 No worries!
-Sign up is open until May 31st, and we’re extending our Early Bird pricing until the end of April, so become a member now!
+Sign up is open until May 31st, so become a member now!

 Allison Hepworth - April 1, 2022